Homer Watson House

 From humble beginnings, Homer Watson House & Gallery has been the host to many remarkable artists.

-The house at 1754 Old Mill Road was built by the Ferrie family, an affluent industrialist family from Scotland.
+The house at 1754 Old Mill Road was built by the Ferrie family, affluent industrialists from Scotland.
 Adam Ferrie was instrumental in developing the area known as Doon, building a stone mill, a distillery, a store, a cooperage (a factory producing casks and barrels) and several homes.
 It was originally thought that Adam built this house in 1834, however no archival information has been located to support this date.
 It is possible that the house was built by his brother Robert Ferrie around 1850, after Adam’s death.
 This date aligns more closely with the architectural style of the house.
 Robert Ferrie also donated the land for the Presbyterian church next door and set up a Post Office.

 Homer Watson had long admired the Ferrie house for its architecture and light.
 In the autumn of 1881, Watson moved into the house with his wife Roxanna, renting the third floor.
 After the sale of his painting The Pioneer Mill as a gift for Queen Victoria, Watson was able to purchase the home and its land in 1883.
 By 1893 he had added a studio, featuring a frieze displaying the names and small paintings inspired by European artists he admired.
 The year 1906 saw more changes to the house, when a gallery was added to display Watson’s art.
 Clerestory windows allowed natural light to enter the gallery while providing ample wall space to hang his paintings.